Mikku32/Mikku32/README.md

 # ✨ Hey :)
-<br>👋 Hi, I'm Mikdhad, a passionate Flutter and React developer based in Kerala, India.<br> <br>📱 I specialize in creating dynamic and user-friendly applications using Flutter, ReactJS, and NextJS.<br> <br>💻 My backend expertise includes Django REST and Laravel, ensuring robust and scalable solutions for any project.<br> <br>🤝🏼  Excited about collaborating on open-source projects and sharing knowledge with the tech community<br> <br>🚀 A lifelong learner, I continuously seek to improve my skills and explore new technologies.
+<br>👋 Hi, I'm Mikdhad, a passionate Flutter and React developer based in Kerala, India.<br> <br>📱 I specialize in creating dynamic and user-friendly applications and websites using Flutter, ReactJS, and NextJS.<br> <br>💻 My backend expertise includes Django REST and Laravel, ensuring robust and scalable solutions for any project.<br> <br>🤝🏼  Excited about collaborating on open-source projects and sharing knowledge with the tech community<br> <br>🚀 A lifelong learner, I continuously seek to improve my skills and explore new technologies.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/mikdhad-k/)